jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Rogue has the ability to gain the keyword and super powers of supporting characters she’s KO’d.
 When she does this, if that character’s power refers to its own name, use Rogue’s name instead.

 # Royce
+Set: The Predator Battles

-We’re Going to Kill Them All Royce’s supporting character has this Super Power.
+**We’re Going to Kill Them All**
+Royce’s supporting character has this Super Power.
 It allows him to move a wound from an enemy character (even an enemy Main Character) to an enemy Supporting Character.
 The characters must be different.
 The first character counts as being healed and the second character counts as being wounded.

 # Sacred Ground
 Set: The Utopia Battles